Sick Note for Burnout

 Boundary setting

 Clear limits on working hours, email outside of hours, weekend availability, and after-hours expectations.
-These are not preferences, they are clinical recommendations for preventing relapse.
+These are not personal preferences.
+They are clinical recommendations for preventing relapse, supported by NHS guidance on managing work-related stress.

 Fit to work certificate

 Some employers require a fit to work certificate before allowing you to return.
-MedicalCert can issue one alongside workplace recommendations.
+MedicalCert can issue one alongside specific workplace recommendations tailored to your recovery.

 Sick pay and employer obligations